 Lastly, we're regularly updating this post with any official updates, so be sure to scroll all the way down.

-As some of you may have heard, Prometric Centers are closing for approximately 30 days, and I wanted to share some tips for how to retain knowledge and fight off attrition for students for whom their exam falls during this closure window.
+As some of you may have heard, Prometric Centers are closing for approximately 30 days due to COVID-19, and I wanted to share some tips for how to retain knowledge and fight off attrition for students for whom their exam falls during this closure window.

 First of all I really want to emphasize that everyone’s situation is unique and you should connect with mentors and trusted academic advisors at your school who know how the dynamics of your Step examination will fit in with the rest of your education, the start of clinical clerkships, etc.